High reliability vs low reliability water shares

 Do low reliability water shares ever get allocation?

 Yes, but only in years when water supply is strong enough to fully satisfy all high-reliability commitments first (including reserves for the following year).
-In wet years, LRWS can receive 100% allocation.
-In dry years, they may receive nothing.
-Over recent decades, low-reliability allocation in the Goulburn system has been highly variable.
+In wet years, LRWS can receive 100% allocation; in dry years it may receive nothing.
+The record shows how demanding that test is: the Goulburn system received its first-ever LRWS determination under the current entitlement framework in October 2022 — no Goulburn LRWS allocation had been made since water shares were created in 2007 — and Murray LRWS reached 100% for the first time in February 2022.

 What percentage of years do high reliability shares reach 100%?

 High-reliability water shares in Victoria are designed to reach 100% allocation in approximately 95 years out of 100.
-In practice, this means most seasons deliver full allocation, with only severe drought years falling short.
+That is the design standard rather than a guarantee: most seasons deliver full allocation, but in severe droughts HRWS determinations can finish well below 100%, and in tight seasons they climb gradually as inflows firm.
 Even in below-average years, HRWS typically receive a meaningful partial allocation.

 Should I invest in high reliability or low reliability water?